 Shawn Leigh Alexander, who received his PhD from the W.E.B.
-Du Bois Department of Afro-American Studies at the University of Massachusetts-Amherst in 2004, is an Associate Professor of African and African American Studies and the director of the Langston Hughes Center at the University of Kansas.
-His area of research concentration is African American social and intellectual history of the 19th and 20th centuries.
+Du Bois Department of Afro-American Studies at the University of Massachusetts-Amherst in 2004, is a Professor and Chair of African and African American Studies, and the director of the Langston Hughes Center at the University of Kansas.
+His area of research concentration is African American social and intellectual history of the 19th and 20th Centuries.

 Liz MacGonagle is an African historian in the Departments of History and African & African American Studies.
 She is the Director of the Kansas African Studies Center (KASC).
 In her research, she crosses historical, geographical, and theoretical boundaries to link nation, culture, and ethnicity to processes of identity formation in African and Diasporan settings.